Wearing a Mask While Traveling: Why It’s Still Smart (Even in 2026)

 Why I Still Mask Up

+Organizations like the World Health Organization continue to recognise airborne transmission as a key factor in respiratory infections.
 At the end of the day, I’m not wearing a mask because I’m sick or paranoid or stuck in 2020.
 I’m wearing it because I live with Long COVID, and I can’t afford to risk getting reinfected—or catching any of the other delightful bugs circulating through crowded spaces.

 Yes, wearing a mask can be uncomfortable.
 It’s hot, it fogs up my glasses, and I’d rather not have my face covered for hours on end.
 But I’d rather deal with a bit of discomfort than risk derailing my recovery.
 Long COVID is already a full-time job, and the last thing I need is another illness slowing me down.

-Masks are more than just a barrier—they’re a small but mighty tool to protect myself and give my body the best chance to recover.
+Masks are more than just a barrier they’re a small but mighty tool to protect myself and give my body the best chance to recover.
 Better safe than sorry, as the saying goes.

 Final Thoughts: Laughing Through the Awkwardness

+For people with Long Covid, wearing a mask while traveling is often essential.
 Being the lone masker in a post-pandemic world can feel awkward, but it also comes with its fair share of funny moments.
 Whether it’s the unsolicited advice, the confused glances, or the secret solidarity of spotting another masked traveller, I’ve learned to embrace the humour in these interactions.

-And with holidays around the corner, airports will only get busier—and germier.
+And with holidays around the corner, airports will only get busier and germier.
 If there was ever a time to mask up, it’s now.
 Whether you’re protecting yourself from flu, RSV, or that suspicious cough from seat 22C, masking is a smart move in crowded, enclosed spaces.

 So, the next time you see someone wearing a mask in an airport, spare them the side-eye or whispered commentary.
-Chances are, they’re not trying to make a statement—they’re just trying to stay healthy.
+Chances are, they’re not trying to make a statement they’re just trying to stay healthy.

 And if you’re also a masked traveller?
 Give me a nod of solidarity from across the terminal.
 We’ve got this.